Chart Color Schemes

 An assessment of population growth drivers in Warwick reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Warwick's population is estimated at 4,124 as of Nov 2025.
-This figure reflects an increase of 266 people since the 2021 Census, which reported a population of 3,858.
-The change was inferred from AreaSearch's estimate of 4,028 residents in Jun 2024 and validation of 50 new addresses since the Census date.
-This results in a density ratio of 1,352 persons per square kilometer, higher than the national average assessed by AreaSearch.
-Warwick's growth rate of 6.9% since census is within 2.8 percentage points of the national average of 9.7%.
-The primary driver was overseas migration contributing approximately 55% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since February 2026, Warwick's population is estimated at around 4,123.
+This reflects an increase of 265 people (6.9%) since the 2021 Census, which reported a population of 3,858 people.
+The change is inferred from the resident population of 4,028, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 51 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,351 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 55% of overall population gains during recent periods.

 Frequently Asked Questions - Population